-Randy Perez is the beverage and events director for Bar Lab, a hospitality consulting group that owns some of Miami’s hottest restaurants and bars, including The Broken Shaker, 27 Restaurant and The Anderson.
+Randy Perez is the beverage and events director for Bar Lab, a hospitality consulting group that owns some of Miami’s hottest restaurants and bars, including The Broken Shaker and 27 Restaurant.
 Perez explained why Prohibition-inspired cocktails took over drink menus to begin with: “Prohibition-style cocktails came into Miami right when cocktails started to become relevant.
 Like in life, you have to know where you've been before you can go anywhere.
 It's the same when you develop cocktails.”

 But how do you draw inspiration from cocktail recipes of a time when spirits were banned?
 Especially when that ban left a terrible taste in imbibers’ mouths ... literally.